Fun things to do in Raleigh:

 For a list of Raleigh’s 50 Best Bars click here.
 Thanks to Raleigh Magazine for this list.

-April & May is the best time to visit the WRAL Azalea gardens: if you are reading this make plans NOW to explore these wonderful Azalea gardens in Raleigh, NC.
+Summer is the best time to visit the WRAL Azalea gardens: if you are reading this make plans NOW to explore these wonderful Azalea gardens in Raleigh, NC.
 Raleigh has a burst of Spring color, sounds, tastes and fragrances; let them awaken you in WRAL’s gardens.
 The gardens are located on Western Boulevard behind the WRAL TV station.
 There is no charge to enter or park!
 The gardens are open year round from dawn to dusk.

 There are even picnic tables available for self catering of your breakfast, lunch or dinner.
 What could be a better Raleigh NC experience.
 No alcohol is allowed.
 Make sure to remove all trash please.
 Sitting on approximately 3/4 of an acre, you will find trails, cleaver art and water features in the serene Raleigh getaway destination.